Welcome to the oven!

 Where did we go?

-Well, when we first arrived, I thought we had been sent to Hell.
+Well, when we first arrived, I thought we had made a wrong turn into Hell.

-A quick walk with the dogs was cut short after about 50 yards when they burned their feet on the hot red sand.
+We cut short a quick walk with the dogs after about 50 yards when they burned their feet on the hot red sand.
 We got back to our campsite by running the dogs from shade patch to shade patch.
-The “shade” was provided by what was referred to by locals as “trees” but were in fact glorified juniper bushes of no more than ten or twelve feet.
-Incidentally, Winslow discovered the joy of eating juniper berries which lay scattered on the ground in the “shade”, thus giving us the pleasure of taking Winslow out every two hours all night long for diarrhea squirts.
+The “shade” came from trees (in reality, juniper bushes about ten or twelve feet high).
+Incidentally, Winslow discovered the joy of eating juniper berries which lay scattered on the ground in the shade.
+As a result, we enjoyed the pleasure of taking Winslow out every two hours all night long for diarrhea squirts.

 Sunglasses at night